y-agg/pywakit/README.md

 # Default value of retry is 10

 # This is for initial setup to run the program
-# If You dont have Chromedriver in your system, call this function with no paramenters.
+# If You don't have Chromedriver in your system, call this function with no parameters.
 # Function will automatically download The chrome Driver file based on sys config.
 # This will properly work with google chrome and window user for now.
-In future function functionality will be fixed to work with all platforms.
+In the future function, functionality will be fixed to work with all platforms.
-# For rest to the users, pass chromedriver location as parameter to the functio.
+# For the rest to the users, pass the chrome driver location as a parameter to the function.
-# By any chance window use is facing problem for cromedriver downloading.
-Download it manually and pass the location of file as parameter.
+# By any chance window use is facing problem for chrome driver downloading.
+Download it manually and pass the location of the file as a parameter.
 >> wa.setup_driver()
 # Alternative option
-    # CHROMEDRIVER _PATH is the path of chromedriver
+# CHROMEDRIVER _PATH is the path of chrome driver
 >> wa.setup_driver(CHROMEDRIVER _PATH)

-# This function is desgined to QR code
+# This function is designed to QR code
 >> wa.scan_code()

-# This Function will send message.
-It require number(to whom message is be sent) and message(what should be sent?) as parameter's.
+# This Function will send a message.
+It requires number(to whom the message is being sent) and the message(what should be sent?) as parameters.
 # Both Should be of String type
 >> wa.send_message(number,message)